Vinaygkp/Your-AI-Co-Author/README.md

 ## 📌 Future Improvements
-- Add backend for saving stories
+- Add backend for saving stories in hindi
 - User authentication
 - More AI models support